Call Tracking and Lead Scoring

 CallScore works by utilizing a scoring model that’s focused on transcribing a call and extracting events from the audio.
 Once a call is completed, the call is transcribed and we pass the transcription and metadata we extract from the call to our machine learning model.
 Within a millisecond, the scoring model analyzes the conversation, classifies it and tells the user if the person is a qualified lead.
 This automated lead scoring solution saves time and money, and helps optimize marketing automation efforts by determining which campaigns your qualified leads are coming from, whether from social media, the website, or other lead generation methods.

 To date, CallScore has classified over 6 million phone conversations and counting, making it one of the most all encompassing, robust, and accurate classification models for call tracking software.
 There are additional optional features that utilize CallScore as a building block to report lead scoring data at an even more granular level.

 Problems it solves

-Keyword Spotting also helps streamline your lead scoring processes.
-By setting up a simple configuration that looks for specific keywords and phrases, this machine-learning technology identifies whether those words were spoken during a conversation, and then applies a lead score and tags the call accordingly.
+Automation Rules also helps streamline your lead scoring processes.
+By setting up a simple configuration that looks for specific key terms and phrases, this machine-learning technology identifies whether those words were spoken during a conversation, and then applies a lead score and tags the call accordingly.